michaelbromley/michaelbromley.co.uk/content/blog/2018-01-19-a-tale-of-two-issues.md

 {{< issue-entry user="zoider (maintainer)" type="comment" date="Jul 14, 2015" >}}
-Just checking here - are you transpiling down your code with something like Babel? because those arrow functions are part of a newer version of JavaScript which is not supported in IE.
+Just checking here - are you transpiling down your code with something like Babel? because those arrow functions are part of a newer version of JavaScript which is not supported in IE. See [caniuse.com for arrow functions](https://caniuse.com/#feat=arrow-functions).
 {{< /issue-entry >}}

 {{< issue-entry user="hecter88" type="comment" date="Jul 15, 2015" >}}